-Key areas of focus Well designed Connected Green Community Aspects for improvement 1.
-Piecemeal development has created a mixture of styles with no coherent theme or recognition of local traditions 1.
-The Street is a choke point for traffic 2.
-Traffic congested at 1.
-Flooding issues along The Street outside Bell Farm and in Hall Road 1.
-No surgery, dentist or pharmacy (nearest Ashburnham Way) 2.
-Traditional layout limits Bloodmoor Hill roundabout 2.
+Key areas of focus Well designed Connected Green Community coherent theme or recognition of 2.
+Traffic congested at Bloodmoor local traditions Hill roundabout 2.
 Capacity of sewage system to handle existing and new 2.
-No post office parking for many residences causing congestion and limits access.
-3. Increased parking at Carlton 3.
-No direct access to the A12 and main local retail and work opportunities at South Lowestoft Industrial Estate (Gisleham) developments 3.
-Parking at St Peters Church Park 4.
+No post office 2.
+Traditional layout limits parking for many residences causing congestion and limits access.
+3. No direct access to the A12 and main local retail and work opportunities at South Lowestoft Industrial Estate (Gisleham) developments 3.
+Parking at St Peters Church 3.
+Increased parking at Carlton Park 4.
 People accessing Carlton Primary School cause congestion at specific times of day 5.
 No dedicated cycleways 6.
 Older part of the village situated on Beccles Road is separated from most of the village facilities 7.
 Improved footpaths - level and multi-use (foot/bike/pram, accessible)